 One confusing part of Fidelity Go’s pricing is how the website describes it in its FAQ section.
 Fidelity Go charges an advisory fee of 0.35%, and the underlying average expense ratio is about 0.10% – making the total fee 0.45%.
 However, the reason the fee is only 0.35% is that Fidelity gives a variable fee credit – which means Fidelity offers clients a credit and the total cost is 0.35%.

 Fidelity Go does not offer tax loss harvesting which several of its competitors offer.
 Tax loss harvesting is a service that “harvests” — or sells — losing investments to offset the gains from winning investments, which can reduce capital gains taxes.
+Tax loss harvesting can only be used on taxable accounts.
 This service is only beneficial on taxable accounts because retirement accounts hold off taxes until retirement as with a traditional IRA or offer tax-free growth.

 Betterment and Fidelity Go both offer quality resources for retiring investors.
 Nearly all robo-advisors will manage your IRA, but what makes them stand out is that they are retirement focused.
 Betterment’s RetireGuide allows clients to link non-Betterment accounts, including outside 401(k)s.
 It offers comprehensive retirement planning guidance and behavior-finance-rooted tools that can push you to save more.